CarlSargunar/Umbraco-Docker-Workshop/1-Workshop-Intro.md

 # Umbraco and Docker Workshop - Introduction

-## Working Folder

-***Action:*** Create a folder in the root of your application called Workshop.
-In your terminal window, change directory to the **Workshop** directory.
-All exercises will be completed in this folder.
+Before you start on this workshop, Fork this repository to your own GitHub account, and then clone it to your local machine.
+You can do this using the GitHub Desktop application or the command line.

-The folders which are in this workshop are :
+The folders which are in this workshop are:

 - **Files** - This folder contains pre-created files which will be used in this workshop to save you typing everything out manually
 - **Media** - The images used in this workshop are stored in there
 - **Workshop Complete** - This folder contains a fully complete version of the workshop which can be used for reference in case you run into problems, in a zipped up file.
 No cheating - you won't learn if you do, but it's a useful guide for reference if you get stuck 🙂
 - **Workshop** - This will be the active folder where the workshop is being run from, and all files you create and edit will be in this folder.
+This will be created in the next step.

+## Working Folder

+***Action:*** In the root of your cloned repostory, **create a folder called Workshop**.
+In your terminal window, change directory to the **Workshop** directory.
+All exercises will be completed in this folder.

+Note: This folder is deliberately ignored in the .gitignore file, and will not be committed to the repository.
+This is to ensure that you can run the workshop multiple times without having to delete files or folders.

 ## A Note on Windows vs Linux Line Endings